bitcod3r/bitcod3r.github.io/README.md

 # bitcoder.net

-Guillermo Garcia's web hub.
-There are many reasons to have a personal website that has nothing to do with egocentric purposes.
-This is where anyone can find my personal and professional projects—besides, my [weblog](https://bitcoder.net/weblog.html) and some basic [Bio](https://bitcoder.net/about.html).
+Welcome!
+This is where anyone can find my personal and professional projects.
+Besides, my [weblog](https://bitcoder.net/weblog.html) and some basic [Bio](https://bitcoder.net/about.html).

 ![bitcoder.net](assets/images/wide-jg.jpg "Guillermo Garcia")

-# Bio
+# Speaker Bio

-For those who need a general Guillermo Garcia bio, you can use this one:

 _Guillermo Garcia is a passionated Software Engineer, focused on agile software development, and general business development.
-Driven by creating great products, solving business problems and enhancing processes like communication with remote teams; Guillermo loves exploring the big picture, yet also coding, teaching, and mentoring.
-He ultimately worked for Sillicon Valley startups to develop products from the management to the technical leadership sides._
+With more than 20 years of experience in the industry he worked for Sillicon Valley startups to develop products from the management to the technical leadership sides._

 # Contact